No matter what industry you work in, sales will always become an important issue in one form or another, no matter what your company does.

-During the long sales cycle, building rapport with a potential client is essential.
+It is essential for the sales rep to build quality rapport with a potential client during the long sales cycle.
 Salespeople spend more time getting to know a customer, answering questions, and providing information about their product or service.
-There is a bit more flexibility, because the client might not be on as tight of a deadline to make a decision, and as such, it becomes easier to tailor one’s sales approach to a client’s unique needs.
+There is a bit more flexibility because the client might not be on as tight of a deadline to make a decision, and as such, it becomes easier to tailor one’s sales approach to a client’s unique needs.

 Of course, a longer sales cycle also presents its fair share of challenges — namely, tracking customer interactions and where they are in the sales funnel.
-Without the right software in place to keep track of customers, it can be easy for a potentially lucrative client to slip through the cracks.
+Without the right software to keep track of customers, for example, Oracle NetSuite for Integrated Customer Relationship Management (CRM), it can be easy for a potentially lucrative client to slip through the cracks.
 A salesperson may need to schedule regular follow-up meetings to answer any questions and confirm the sale.

 Short Sales Cycle

-Short sales cycles still try to build a rapport with the customer, but the nature of the product or service (or even the target customer) generally means that less in-depth sales information is needed in order for someone to make a decision.
+Short sales cycles still try to build a rapport with the customer.
+Still, the nature of the product or service (or even the target customer) generally means that less in-depth sales information is needed for someone to make a decision.
 Products with lower price points or which require minimal alteration of a client’s workflow tend to have a shorter sales cycle, as the investment may not seem as “high stakes” to a client.

-Speeding up your company’s sales cycle can be extremely beneficial — after all, time is money, and the quicker your team is able to usher potential customers through the sales funnel, the more time they’ll have to reach out to other customers.
-Reaching out to more potential clients will naturally lead to more sales opportunities and greater growth for your company.
+Speeding up your company’s sales cycle can be extremely beneficial.
+After all, time is money, and the quicker your team can usher potential customers through the sales funnel, the more time they’ll have to reach out to other customers.
+Reaching out to more potential clients will naturally lead to more sales opportunities and more significant growth for your company.

 With a short sales cycle, however, you still can’t escape the challenges of tracking and monitoring your clients.
-A rising number of customers means there are more data points to keep track of.
+A rising number of customers means there are more data points to track.
 Because customers are making quick decisions, losing track of a potential client for even a day could result in a missed sales opportunity.